 This is the best looking Pokemon game to date, but it does have a few issues.
 The 3DS struggles to run this game on many occasions.
 I was repeatably impressed with how well everything looked in this game.
 Every town, Pokemon, cave, and character model looked fantastic in this game, but at the cost of performance.
 The day/night cycle is back and is reversed this time around.
 Instead of it being nice in sunny in the morning when I wake up it’s dark outside.
 I actually love this because I do most of my gaming at night and I get to run around during the day which is when you get to catch the most Pokemon.

 Pokemon games have been more plot focused over the last few years and this one is no different.
-X&Y had a solid story, but wasn’t anything special.
-From the moment you start Sun/Moon you’ll be invested in the story in this game because its actually a part of the game from the moment you start playing it.
+X&Y had a pretty decent story, but it pales in comparison to what this game offers.
+From the moment you start Sun/Moon you’ll be invested in the story in this game because it’s actually a part of the game from the moment you start playing it.
 Instead of seeing your professor give you a wall of text about the world of Pokemon you start off face chatting him on your computer and that’s where you get to choose your gender, skin color, and hairstyle.

 I really like how I never felt powerful in this game.
 These are easily the most difficult Pokemon games ever made.
 I thought I was ahead because my team was level 43-45, but I wasn’t.
 I was actually under-leveled and I ended up losing my first battle from a level 48 Mudsdale.
 Pokemon trainers didn’t have 6 Magikarp or a team of Caterpie and Weedle.
 Most trainers have less Pokemon, until the end game, but they’re a lot stronger now and they actually used their best moves against me.

 There are also some new features added in Sun/Moon.
 Pokemon Refresh, Poke Pelago, and Festival Plaza give us things to do besides the main story.